doner21/nen-contract/README.md

 ## What this plugin does

-The nen-contract plugin installs a Planner-Executor-Verifier (PEV) orchestration system into Claude Code.
-It provides two global slash commands (`/nen-contract` and `/pev-loop-human-handoff-v2`) and a PostToolUse hook that automatically validates PEV contract files as they are written.
-The system enforces a structured loop where a Planner designs the solution, a human reviews the plan, an Executor implements it, and a Verifier independently tests the output — each agent running in a fully isolated context window.
-Contracts are passed between agents via files on disk, preventing context bleed.
-A mandatory human review gate sits between the Planner and Executor phases; the Executor-to-Verifier handoff is automatic.
-The system allows at most two attempts before requiring human intervention.
+The nen-contract plugin installs a Planner Executor Verifier (PEV) orchestration system into Claude Code.
+It provides two global slash commands, /nen-contract and /pev-loop-human-handoff-v2, along with a PostToolUse hook that automatically validates PEV contract files as they are written.

+The system enforces a structured loop in which a Planner designs the solution, a human reviews the plan, an Executor implements it, and a Verifier independently tests the output.
+Each agent runs in a fully isolated context window.
+Contracts are passed between agents through files on disk, which helps prevent context bleed between roles.

+This orchestration system is influenced by ecological dynamics.
+It treats constraints as active shapers of behaviour rather than as mere limitations.
+In practice, the system uses constraints to structure the affordance landscape of each agent, guiding what actions are available, relevant, and appropriate at each phase of the loop.
+These constraints also help stabilize task attractors, so the workflow is pulled toward disciplined planning, bounded execution, and independent verification rather than drifting into role confusion or unstructured iteration.

+A mandatory human review gate sits between the Planner and Executor phases.
+The Executor to Verifier handoff is automatic.
+The system allows no more than two attempts before requiring human intervention.

+I can also turn this into a more formal technical description or a sharper README-style paragraph.

 ## Prerequisites